rdalen/RasPi_Control-AscentRock_ClimbingWall/README.md

 ## Configure WIFI on the RasPi
 To get access to he RasPi the WIFI credentials must be entered first.
 - Connect a HDMI Monitor and a USB-keyboard (or IR keyboard with USB Dongle) to the RasPi
-- Power up the RasPi and wait a few minutes to boot up.
+- Power up the RasPi (it takes few minutes to boot up).
 Log in with `username: pi | password: raspberry`
 - Open Raspi-Config `sudo raspi-config`
 - Select 1-System Options and press Enter
 ![Image](https://github.com/user-attachments/assets/a1c9d716-3f1b-4cd5-bf11-062dbb230d4a)